 Starting off as a potentially breakthrough year for EU-China relations, 2020 quickly recast itself as the beginning of an age of uncertainty.
 As both have begun to reassess priorities in the wake of the COVID-19 pandemic, questions have arisen surrounding the future of this relationship.
 But building a post-pandemic world that transcends the one that came before will require a global joint effort.
 To succeed, China and Europe will have to find ways to work together despite differences.

-As the Europe-China Forum celebrates its 10th anniversary, Friends of Europe is taking the debate online.
-From 30 November to 2 December, policymakers, business representatives and leading academics from across Europe and China will log-on to discuss issues such as: ensuring a sustainable post-pandemic recovery, technological innovation, and building health partnerships.
+As the Europe-China Dialogue celebrates its 10th anniversary, Friends of Europe is taking the debate online.
+From 30 November to 1 December, policymakers, business representatives and leading academics from across Europe and China will log-on to discuss issues such as: ensuring a sustainable post-pandemic recovery, trade, and technological innovation.

 - Strategic Conversations with Zhang Ming and Gunnar Wiegand